COSMOS-UALR/TopicStreamsTools/README.md

 14. lang
 Optional tuple where the first item is the name of the language column/attribute and the second is the language.

+15. topicGroups
+Optional list of topics to print on one graph.
+First run on your dataset then check what resulting figures you would like to group up.